brickmack/BlendCell/README.md

 ## Usage:

 Currently only available as a script, must be manually run and parameters are all hard-coded.
-Cells are represented as cubes, and render visibility is turned off/on depending on whether the cell is live or not (color changing as an alternate representation is in progress).
+Cells are represented as cubes.
+Cell aliveness is indicated by object pass_index controlling a mix shader node in a material.
 Generates keyframes so it can be rendered as an animation (currently you MUST render it to view, doesn't work in the viewport)

 ## Planned features: